 Trump's criminal trial, a first for a former president, has begun in New York

-NEW YORK — Former President Donald Trump has arrived at Manhattan's criminal court for the first day of his New York criminal trial.

-This is the first time in U.S. history a former president will be tried on criminal charges.
+NEW YORK — Jury selection is underway in Manhattan's criminal court for the first day of Donald Trump's hush-money trial — the first time in U.S. history a former president is being tried on criminal charges.

+More than half of prospective jurors in the first panel of 96 people were excused after saying they could not be fair and impartial.

+An 18-person jury selection is expected to take several days and the trial is expected to last about six weeks — even as Trump, the presumptive Republican nominee, campaigns to be president once again.

 Trump faces 34 felony counts alleging that he falsified New York business records in order to conceal damaging information to influence the 2016 presidential election.